wangfc/gitTest/readme.txt

 Git is a version control system.
 Git is free software.

-Git is a distributed  aaasss version control system.
+Git is a  control system.
 Git is free software distributed under the GPL. bbb sss